garydunkerley/garydunkerley.github.io/_pages/about.md

 ## A little about me...

-I'm a second-year at UGA who's passionate about mathematics, low-dimensional topology and geometry especially.
+I'm a graduate student at UGA where I'm studying low-dimensional topology.

 UGA students may be interested in the [student resources](https://garydunkerley.github.io/student_resources) page of this site.